 In addition, the cemetery features a strong, and fairly intact, collection of raised vault grave markers that are not commonly found in rural cemeteries in Rockingham County.
 Although many of the raised vaults were subject to vandalism, they were partially restored by local individuals.
 Despite past damage to the raised vaults, the cemetery overall appears to retain a high degree of integrity.
 In 2003, the NC HPO determined architectural resource RK1531 potentially eligible for the NRHP (Crow 2003a).
-Based on its historical and architectural significance, it is TRC's opinion that architectural resource RK1531 is potentially eligible for the NRHP under Criterion Consideration D.
+Based on its historical and architectural significance, it is TRC's opinion that architectural resource RK1531 is potentially eligible for the NRHP under Criteria A and C for its association with the early settlement of Rockingham County and for its strong collection of nineteenth century funerary architecture.